-&lt;sup>23Figure S8 uses the 44 papers in the not-yet-public 2024 version of Clochard's meta-analysis (the paper is not public, but the data is public on Harvard Dataverse).
+23. Appendix Figure S8 uses the 44 papers in the not-yet-public 2024 version of Clochard's meta-analysis (the paper is not public, but the data are public on Harvard Dataverse).
 Our conclusions here are the same when considering the smaller sample of 37 papers included in Clochard's public 2022 working paper, but we prefer to use the more comprehensive set of studies.